CoreumFoundation/coreum/crust/cmd/zstress/README.md

 - `sentry-nodes` - contains configuration for each sentry node
 - `sentry-nodes/x/config` - should be mounted to `/config` inside `cored` docker container
 - `sentry-nodes/ids.json` - contains node IDs of sentry-nodes
-- `instances/x/accounts.json` - contains private keys of wallets funded in genesis block to be used by the instance broadcasting transactions, two instances must not (!!!) use the same file, file must be mounted inside `crustzstress` docker container
+- `instances/x/accounts.json` - contains private keys of wallets funded in genesis block to be used by the instance broadcasting transactions, two instances must not (!!!) use the same file, file must be mounted inside `zstress` docker container
 - `docker-cored` - files used to build `cored` docker container
-- `docker-crustzstress` - files used to build `crustzstress` docker container
+- `docker-zstress` - files used to build `zstress` docker container

 ## Benchmarking

-During benchmarks `crustzstress` command deployed to instances is used to broadcast transactions.
+During benchmarks `zstress` command deployed to instances is used to broadcast transactions.

 Accepted CLI config options are:
 - `--chain-id` - ID of the chain to connect to, this must match the chain ID used during generation